 The following chart shows SCE&G's experience with summer versus winter peaking.
 By utility industry convention, the winter period is assumed to follow the summer period.
-In 6 of the past 25 years, SCE&G peaked in the winter.
+In 6 of the past 27 years (4 of which occurred within the last 10 years), SCE&G peaked in the winter.
 One other notable feature of the peak demand chart is the greater variability in winter peak demand.